 Volume 1, Episode 7

-The seventh episode of our podcast series discusses the supply side of the market - the law of supply, slope of the curve and the difference between a change in supply and a change in quantity supplied.
+The seventh episode of our Economic Lowdown Podcast Series discusses the supply side of the market - the law of supply, slope of the curve and the difference between a change in supply and a change in quantity supplied.

 Watch the video version of this podcast.